 Are you planning to join the 8,398,748 people who call the Big Apple home?
 If so, it’s only natural that you’re looking to find out more about the 5 boroughs of New York City in your search for the perfect home.

-Throughout history, this metropolis has developed so much that it boasts opportunities and excellent places to live, work, raise a family, or look for entertainment.
+Throughout history, this metropolis has developed so much that it boasts opportunities and reasons to move like excellent places to live, work, raise a family, or look for entertainment.
 The city’s current administrative organization was established in 1898 when the neighboring counties merged into a single municipal government, following the consolidation of the NYC itself.
-Now that you’re moving to New York, you need as many details as possible about these excellent places to find out what makes them so desirable.
+Now that you’re moving to New York, you need as many moving day tips and details as possible about these excellent places to find out what makes them so desirable.

 Having a significant place in history as the birthplace of the city itself, being its cultural hub, as well as the economic and financial center, Manhattan is so popular all around the world for a reason.
 If you were worried about getting a job before you move, you’d be happy to hear that there are plenty of job opportunities here.
 Whether you’re looking for a career in the financial or corporate sector, biotechnology, or tourism, you should be able to find one without much trouble.